RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 #### Modify LoRaWAN Region

-The open source code is based on LoRaWAN 1.0.2 modified from, so the supported regions have: **EU868, US915, AS923, AU915, IN865, KR920**.
+The open source code is based on LoRaWAN 1.0.2 modified, so the supported regions have: **EU868, US915, AS923, AU915, IN865, KR920**.
 If you want to modify the region, you can modify the macro definition.

 <rk-img
   src="/assets/images/wistrio/rak815/quickstart/4configuring-the-lorawan/region-iar.jpg"